siriusastrebe/syc/README.md

     user.sync(variable)

 This is a 'safer' way to sync since the variable is not shared with other clients.
 You are allowed to sync the same variable to different users, but then a client may change the variable and the other users will see the change.

-You can add a user to a group
+You can also serve directly to a user.

-    user.group(group-name)
+    user.serve(variable)

 Other common methods users contain:

-    user.socket()

-This returns the socket.io socket bound to the user.
+`user.socket()` This returns the socket.io socket bound to the user.

-    user.synced()

-This returns an array of variables bound to the user
+`user.synced()` This returns an array of variables bound to the user

 ### Handling groups (Server)